 A bathroom remodel provides an opportunity for dreaming.
 When I help clients with their bathroom renovations, I encourage them to contemplate what would make their bathrooms a perfect oasis.
 It’s so much fun to dream, and even more fun to transform that dream into reality.

-Ask yourself why you want to remodel your bathroom.
+The first of the 10 Steps to Remodel a Bathroom might be the most important: ask yourself why you want to remodel your bathroom in the first place.
 The answer will determine if you should actually go through with a renovation.
 It will help you direct your budget.

 So get as specific as you can when you answer these questions: